redox-os/rfcs/text/0000-coprocess.md

 > Notably, the unikernel with our isolation exhibits only 0.6% slowdown on a set of macro-benchmarks.

 The closest existing system appears to be [2], which uses the a modified protection key hardware implementation for isolating possibly untrusted components in a process.
+This idea does however appear to be mostly unexplored in a µkernel setting, on conventional hardware.

 # Motivation
 [motivation]: #motivation